una/personal-goals/happy-moments/2017_happy-moments.md

 05/29/2017
 ---
 Omgosh I'm so into Westworld lately!
 I got on my flight to London (a layover to Split) and they had the entire first season on the flight and it was hard to stop watching :P.

+05/30/2017
+---
+After work, I watched an episode of Westworld with Tim before taking a bath and going to sleep.
+That was a really nice virtual date :)

+05/31/2017
+---
+Today was my day to see Split!
+I did a walking tour of Diecletians palace and walked around a lot, had a really nice lunch by myself at Bokeria, and then later got a massage.
+It was so nice.

+06/01/2017
+---